argoproj/argo-events/docs/trigger-guide.md

 - [Workflow](https://github.com/argoproj/argo)

 ### Messages
-Messages define content and a queue resource on which to send the content.
+Messages define content and a stream queue resource on which to send the content.

-List of currently supported Streams:
-- NATS
-- Kafka
-- AMQP (RabbitMQ)
-- MQTT